earlbellinger/LRSP_models/README.md

 - In Model `Dc` the diffusion coefficient D_i was increased by a factor 1.2, while in Model `DVc` both D_i and V_i were increased by this factor.

-- Finally diffusion and settling were neglected in Model No_diff.
+- Finally diffusion and settling were neglected in Model `No_diff`.
 <!--
 Values or other aspects differing from Model~S are shown as {\bf bold}.
 -->